IceWreck/OnePageWiki/README.md

 WIKIMARKDOWNFILE="./wiki.md"
 ```

+Uncomment the dark mode section in `static/css/style.css` for dark mode.

 ## Other
 Used libraries: go-chi, goldmark markdown parser, godotenv, Marx CSS.
 Built this entire thing in less than two hours.